didymus707/portfolio-with-react/README.md

 # Portfolio

-This project was built with React and Chakra UI
+This project was built with React and Chakra UI.
+It is a portfolio of my work so far.

-## ...
+## Actions

 In the project directory, you can run: